pbiecek/pbiecek.github.io/_pages/about.md

 ## MI^2 research group

-I lead [MI2.AI](https://MI2.AI) group of model science enthusiasts, mostly from Math and Computer Science departments from University of Warsaw or Warsaw University of Technology.
+I lead [MI2.AI](https://MI2.AI) (read "M-I-square") group of model science enthusiasts, mostly from Math and Computer Science departments from University of Warsaw or Warsaw University of Technology.
 Together we create tools, try new methods and look for interesting opportunities to squeeze useful information from vast amount of data.

 Current and former senior members (see the [team's website for a complete current list](https://www.mi2.ai/the-team.html)):